ClaraWang0202/Outcome-of-hypotensive-trauma-patients-arriving-in-Pennsylvania-trauma-centers-by-time-and-day-of-ar/README.md

 ### Our hypothesis was that there were no increased risk of death during weekends or nights for hypotensive patients arriving at trauma centers.
 ## Analysis:
 ### Cleaned the data base on statistics method and domain information.
-### Plotted the variable to understanding the data
+### Plotted the variable to understanding the data.
-### Implemented a stepwise algorithm to select terms
+### Implemented a stepwise algorithm to select terms.
 ### Build generalized linear mixed effect model.

 ## Results